truongsonghiep/journey-to-the-west/chapter-074.md

 Jade Emperor sent one hundred thousand celestial warriors to bring him to submission, but our great king exercised his magic body of transformation and opened his mouth big and wide as a city gate.
 He charged at the celestial warriors, so terrifying them that they dared not do battle and closed up the South Heaven Gate instead.
-That‟s what I meant when I said that he once swallowed one hundred thousand celestial warriors with one gulp.”
-On hearing this, Pilgrim smiled silently to himself, saying, “If it‟s this kind of ability, old Monkey is quite capable of it.”
+That's what I meant when I said that he once swallowed one hundred thousand celestial warriors with one gulp.”
+On hearing this, Pilgrim smiled silently to himself, saying, “If it's this kind of ability, old Monkey is quite capable of it.”
 He spoke out loud again, saying, “What sort of abilities does second great king possess?”
-Another Little Wind Cutter replied, “Our second great king is about thirty feet tall; he has silkworm-like eyebrows, phoenix eyes, a lovely lady‟s voice, and teeth like long flat poles.
+Another Little Wind Cutter replied, “Our second great king is about thirty feet tall; he has silkworm-like eyebrows, phoenix eyes, a lovely lady's voice, and teeth like long flat poles.
 His nose, moreover, resembles a dragon.
 When he fights with someone, all he needs to do is to wrap his nose around his enemy.
 Though that person may have an iron back and a bronze body, his spirit will expire and his soul will perish!”